makerdao/dss-deploy-scripts/README.md

   "description": "",
   "defaults": {},
   "roles": ["CREATOR"],
-  "omniaFromAddr": "<Address being used by Omnia Service>", "pauseDelay": "<Delay of Pause contract in seconds>", "wait": "<Flop delay in seconds>",
+  "omniaFromAddr": "<Address being used by Omnia Service (only for testchain)>", "pauseDelay": "<Delay of Pause contract in seconds>", "wait": "<Flop delay in seconds>",
   "bump": "<Flap fixed lot size in DAI unit>",